 Gurudwara Dubai Awards

 Every year, the Gurudwara Nanak Darbar feeds more than 3 million people from every religion, social stratum, corner of the UAE, and the world.
-The food is free, No questions asked.
+The food is free, and no questions are asked.
 It is located in the “Religious Zone,” where many churches are located, so every Sunday, it welcomes churchgoers.
 Taxi drivers and the nearby construction workers stop by to have a delicious lunch.
 Some consider it a divine offering, and many enjoy the tasty spread of an entire three-course meal, including salad, Rice, Chapatti, Veg curry, Lentils, and sweets.
 People coming in such large numbers and eating is the most significant honor, according to Mrs. Bubbles Khandhari, the vice-chairperson of Gurudwara.

 The Gurudwara Nanak Darbar Dubai has also won certification for Quality Management and Health and Safety Management (ISO9001 and ISO45001), again the only Gurudwara with four accreditations.

-It has been awarded Guinness World Record for hosting complimentary breakfast for the most significant number of nationalities (105 of them) and Distributing the most considerable number of plant saplings to encourage the green initiative of UAE.
+It has been awarded the Guinness World Record for hosting complimentary breakfast for the most significant number of nationalities (105 of them) and for distributing the most considerable number of plant saplings to encourage the green initiative of UAE.
 Holding these events is to respond to society’s current ills.
-In an increasing strife world, the message of brotherhood and tolerance can be spread only when people from different belief systems can sit and enjoy delicious food.
+In an increasingly strife world, the message of brotherhood and tolerance can be spread only when people from different belief systems can sit and enjoy delicious food.
 The Gurudwara Nanak Darbar also ensures hosting Ifthar for all days of Ramadan so that believers can come and have a tasty vegetarian meal and break their fast with their brothers and sisters from other religions.

 Reaching Gurudwara Nanak Durbar